BJJ Masters Divisions Explained

 To add to that, the earliest that one can participate in a competition is at age four, for IBJJF Kids Championship.

-Although a lot of people who became world champions started training in their early teens, they slowly reap their efforts during their 20s and as they enter the masters division.
+Although a lot of people who became world champions started training in their early teens, they slowly reap their efforts during their 20s and later at 30+ as they enter the masters division.

 Nonetheless, a number of BJJ competitors will peak in their competitive career at 33 years old.

-During this age group, these are the most competitive years in BJJ.
-One’s body is also at its best during this age.
+During this age group, competitors are still in their most competitive years in BJJ.

 Why choose to compete in the masters division?
 A number of BJJ practitioners who compete in masters divisions are most likely those who started BJJ later in life and that is totally fine!

-Although BJJ relies on techniques, it will still be different competing with a younger opponent in the same rank and weight class whose body is currently at its peak.
+Although BJJ relies on techniques, it will still be different competing with a younger opponent in the same rank and weight class.

-No, some competitions will let you compete at the adult agent bracket even if you are in a masters division.
+No, some competitions will let you compete at the adult age bracket even if you are in a masters division.

 Hence, it will be your choice if you would like to move to a lower age bracket.
 But this can only be applicable depending on the rules and regulation of the organization hosting the tournament.